Not sure why employee engagement ideas are important?

 14) Introduce an Internal Communication Tool to Track Employee Engagement

 Measure, measure and keep measuring!
 We can’t emphasize this point enough.
-This is one of the most important internal communication best practices to adopt in 2019.If you aren’t quantifying your employee engagement, how will you ever know if employees are actually engaged?
+This is one of the most important employee engagement best practices to adopt in 2019.If you aren’t quantifying your employee engagement, how will you ever know if employees are actually engaged?
 Click To Tweet

 15) Create a Health and Wellness Program